 Review -- Elitist Classics: Citizen of the Galaxy

 Robert A. Heinlein is a god in the science fiction world, and for good reason: he brought literary quality and high scientific standards to a growing genre, as well as attention-grabbing controversy.
-I’m sure you all know about his classics including STRANGER IN A STRANGE LAND, THE MOON IS A HARSH MISTRESS, and STARSHIP TROOPERS.
-But did you know he also wrote juvenile fiction?
+I’m sure you all know about his classics including STRANGER IN A STRANGE LAND (Amazon), THE MOON IS A HARSH MISTRESS (Amazon), and STARSHIP TROOPERS (Amazon).

-Written in 1957, CITIZEN OF THE GALAXY is about the boy Thorby who’s taken to a strange planet as a slave and is purchased by an old beggar for a pittance.
+Written in 1957, CITIZEN OF THE GALAXY (Amazon) is about the boy Thorby who’s taken to a strange planet as a slave and is purchased by an old beggar for a pittance.
 But Baslim the Cripple isn’t everything he appears, and treats Thorby as a son, teaching him not only how to beg, but also mathematics, science, history, and several languages–and how to gather intelligence from the errands he’s sent on.
 Before he’s grown, however, everything goes awry and Thorby’s life changes.

 CITIZEN deals with themes of slavery, and how having an education ends Thorby’s slave status.
 There’s also questions of loyalty and the cost of doing the right thing.
 This is a great book to start kids out on science fiction.

 - Recommended Age: 10+

 - Language: None

 - Violence: Minor